remirror/remirror/docs/concepts/extension.md

 ### `CustomHandler` options

-`CustomHandler` options are like `Handler` options except it's up to you to wire up the handler.
-More examples will be added later.
+`CustomHandler` options are like `Handler` options except it's up to the extension creator to manage how they are handled.
+They are useful for situations when you want the extension to allow composition of events but it doesn't quite fit into the neat `EventHandler` scenario.

+The KeymapExtension in `@remirror/core` is a good example of this.